 How to dispose of a mattress

-There are actually quite a few different ways to dispose of a mattress but not all of them will be suitable for your circumstances.
+There are actually quite a few different ways to dispose of a mattress.
+You can work out which option is best for you with our handy guide below:

 Will the council collect my mattress?

-The majority of local councils offer a collection of large waste items such as mattresses and sofas, although many will require a fee in exchange.
+The majority of local councils offer a collection of bulky waste items such as mattresses and sofas, although many will require a fee in exchange.

 For example, the City of Westminster charges £31 for up to six items (including mattresses) to be collected while Liverpool City Council will collect five bulky items per individual property for free.